 In all seasons, make sure you bring sunscreen.
-The sun can be very strong in the Summer and even in Winter it is easy to get sunburned when you spend the whole day outside enjoying nature.
-If you are visiting during Summer, it is also a very good idea to bring insect repellent and a head net – or buy them once you arrive.
+The sun can be very strong in the Summer.
+Even in Winter it is easy to get sunburned when you spend the whole day outside enjoying nature.
+If you are visiting during Summer, it is also a very good idea to bring insect repellent and a head net.
+Or buy them once you arrive.

 If you do forget something or discover that you have not brought sufficient layers, there are several options in town.
 Sisimiut Sport near the Brugseni supermarket and Sisimiut Outdoor are the best choices for active outdoor gear.
 Polar Magasinet, Anuni, and Torrak Fashion are great if you are looking for something more stylish.

 If you are planning an extended hiking trip, you are better off bringing your own gear with you.
 However, both Sisimiut Sport and Sisimiut Outdoor carry outdoor gear (including dry trekking meals), though the range is likely to be smaller than you are used to.